paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 Amendment by Pub.
 L. 90–623 intended to restate without substantive change the law in effect on Oct.
 22, 1968, see section 6 of Pub.
 L. 90–623, set out as a note under [section 5334 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5334&num=0&edition=prelim), Government Organization and Employees.

 #### Inclusion of Senior Enlisted Advisor for the Chairman of the Joint Chiefs of Staff Among Senior Enlisted Members of the Armed Forces
 Pub.
 L. 109–163, div.
 A, title VI, § 685(a), Jan.
 6, 2006, 119 Stat.
 3325, as amended by Pub.
 L. 109–364, div.
 A, title X, § 1071(e)(5), Oct.
 17, 2006, 120 Stat.
-2401, provided that: “(1) Equal treatment.—The rate of basic pay for an enlisted member in the grade E–9 while serving as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff shall be the same as the rate of basic pay for an enlisted member in that grade while serving as Sergeant Major of the Army, Master Chief Petty Officer of the Navy, Chief Master Sergeant of the Air Force, Sergeant Major of the Marine Corps, or Master Chief Petty Officer of the Coast Guard, regardless of cumulative years of service computed under [section 205 of title 37](./chapter-003-basic-pay.md#section-205), United States Code. “(2) Effective date.—Paragraph (1) shall apply beginning on the date on which an enlisted member of the Armed Forces is first appointed to serve as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff.”
+2401; Pub.
+L. 113–291, div.
+A, title VI, § 603(a)(2)(A), Dec.
+19, 2014, 128 Stat.
+3398, provided that: “(1) Equal treatment.—The rate of basic pay for an enlisted member in the grade E–9 while serving as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff or as Senior Enlisted Advisor to the Chief of the National Guard Bureau shall be the same as the rate of basic pay for an enlisted member in that grade while serving as Sergeant Major of the Army, Master Chief Petty Officer of the Navy, Chief Master Sergeant of the Air Force, Sergeant Major of the Marine Corps, or Master Chief Petty Officer of the Coast Guard, regardless of cumulative years of service computed under [section 205 of title 37](./chapter-003-basic-pay.md#section-205), United States Code. “(2) Effective date.—Paragraph (1) shall apply beginning on the date on which an enlisted member of the Armed Forces is first appointed to serve as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff.”

 #### Transition Provision
 Subsec. (f) of this section applicable to certain enlisted members of the Marine Corps Reserve selected for training as an officer candidate under [section 12209 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section12209&num=0&edition=prelim), Armed Forces, before implementation of a financial assistance program under [section 16401 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section16401&num=0&edition=prelim), see section 551(d) of Pub.
 L. 106–65, set out as a note under [section 16401 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section16401&num=0&edition=prelim).